 The Council entered a 25 year contract in July 1998 with the Sewell Group to provide a primary school on Victoria Dock.
-The asset and corresponding long term liability were brought onto the Balance Sheet in 2009/10, with effect from the commencement of the contract.
+Victoria Dock Primary School converted to academy status during the financial year 2021/22.

 Orchard Park Neighbourhood Integrated Service Centre